 Lady A’s Hillary Scott auditioned two separate times for American Idol, but neither time made it onto the show.

 “I think I remember shedding a few tears, just knowing that I hadn’t performed at my best, because I was so nervous,” Scott previously told HLN.
 “I had never done any kind of audition like that before, and so, if anybody has gone and auditioned, it’s a lot of pressure.
-There’s thousands and thousands of people in line to try and make it down to what will be a final 12.
+There are thousands and thousands of people in line to try and make it down to what will be a final 12.
 It’s nerve-wracking.
 But honestly, I would go back and do it again in a heartbeat.
 I have no regrets.”

 4. Kane Brown